godotengine/godot-docs/classes/class_os.rst

 - :ref:`String<class_string>` **get_unique_id** **(** **)** const

 Returns a string that is unique to the device.

-Returns empty string on HTML5 and UWP which are not supported yet.
+Currently only works on Android and iOS.
+Returns empty string on other platforms.

 .. _class_OS_get_unix_time: